Top Christina Lake Experiences

 - Walk the longest trestle on the Kettle River to take your picture above Cascade Falls

-- Stand beneath the story pole of the Living Arts Centre.
+- Stand beneath the story pole at the Christina Lake Welcome Centre.
 Absorb our history through art.
 Take a selfie on the 3D train trestle floor mural

 - Unwind Christina Lake-style with a beach blanket and a good book.
 Relax on public beaches or in the secluded cove of your vacation rental or B&B